bonfacemasira/To-Do-List/README.md

  ****

 ### Live Link
-- Click this link to view the live application https://bonfacemasira.github.io/MovieHub/
+- Click this link to view the live application https://to-do-list-speedy.netlify.app/

 ### Technology  Used
-* HTML - which was used to develope the structure of the web application
+* HTML is used to develope the structure of the web application
-* CSS - which was used to style the web pages
+* CSS is used to style the web pages
-* JavaScript - which was used for adding functionality to the web page elements.
+* JavaScript is used for adding functionality to the web page elements.
-* React JS- is the framework which was used to create the components.
+* React JS is the framework used to create the components.

 ## Known Bugs
 * Sort by date is not working as expected